Top 10 tech stocks on the ASX in 2021

 ASX tech stocks in review

-Following a strong showing in 2020, which saw stocks across the board experience rapid multiple expansion, global tech stocks in particular have proven volatile in 2021, as investors rotate from value to growth and inflation fears persist.
+Following a strong showing in 2020, which saw stocks across the board experience rapid multiple expansion, global tech stocks in particular have proven volatile in the new year, as investors rotate from value to growth and inflation fears begin to circle.

 Not ready to start trading stocks with real capital but still eager to get involved in the markets?
 Click here now to get access to $20,000 in virtual funds and practise trading ASX tech stocks with an IG Demo Account today.